War in Lebanon: Stranded African migrants feel abandoned – DW – 10/08/2024

 The situation is extremely difficult for migrant women in particular, as many of them work as freelance domestic workers paid per hour, according to Dara Foi'Elle from Migrant Workers' Action, a Lebanese NGO.

-She told DW that many usually work as live-in maids in the middle-class areas of Southern Lebanon — the same region Israel has been shelling in its fight against Hezbollah during the past few weeks.
+She told DW that many usually work as live-in domestic workers in the middle-class areas of Southern Lebanon — the same region Israel has been shelling in its fight against Hezbollah during the past few weeks.

 "There is need for organized sheltering for migrants, which should be organized by international organizations," Foi'Elle said.
 She added that the Lebanese government has a policy "to prioritize its citizens at public shelters."